Cottonopolis: third age research and active learning

 Which is precisely what makes us good prospects for learning through historical investigations.

-Take a look at Richard Crossley's work on Spring Mill, Rochdale
+Take a look at Roger Crossley's work on Spring Mill, Rochdale